khanhnguyen15/project-madam-website/index.md

 Let's have a look at the distributions of the sentiment scores of quotes from males and females in liberal and conservative news sources.

-<iframe src="plots/violin_sent_lib&cons_male&female.html" height="700" width="100%" style="border:none;" scrolling="no"> </iframe>
+<iframe src="plots/box_sent_lib&cons_male&female.html" height="700" width="100%" style="border:none;" scrolling="no"> </iframe>

-From the violin-boxplot above we can directly see that there is a general shift towards more positive sentiment scores of quotes belonging to men in conservative news sources.
+From the boxplot above we can directly see that there is a general shift towards more positive sentiment scores of quotes belonging to men in conservative news sources.
 On the other side, we see that although the median and third quartile values of sentiment scores of female quotes are very similar in both liberal and conservative news sources, the first quartile value, which falls in the area of negative sentiment, is higher in the liberal news sources.

-Since the variance of the distributions are similar, to see if the differences we have seen in the sentiment scores with respect to news source category L/C in the sample we have created with the chosen news sources are significant for the whole population, we perform a one-sided independent student t-test with the following null hypotheses:

-    - Test 1 - H0:  The mean sentiment score of quotes from males in conservative news sources is less than that of liberal news sources.
-    - Test 2 - H0:  The mean sentiment score of quotes from females in liberal news sources is less than that of conservative news sources.

-<iframe src="plots/p_table.html" height="200" width="100%" style="border:none;" scrolling="no"> </iframe>

-Since for both tests, the p-values are less than the significance level threshold of 0.005, we have enough evidence to reject the null hypotheses and conclude that:
+A simple significance test shows us that we have enough evidence to conclude that:

  - The mean sentiment score of quotes from males portrayed in conservative news sources is higher than that of liberal news sources.
    In other words, conservative news sources tend to give more coverage to quotes with higher positivity from males compared to liberals
  - The mean sentiment score of quotes from females portrayed in liberal news sources is greater than that of conservative news sources.
    In other words, liberal news sources tend to give more coverage to quotes with higher positivity from females compared to conservatives.

 Now that we had an overview of the sentiment score differences with respect to gender and news source category, let's have a closer look into the behavior of individual news sources within our representative news source lists.